 The lure coursing machine powers the lure around the course by a motor.
 It must ideally be capable of running for a full Sanctioned Event, in all conditions, without breaking down or overheating.
 The Affiliate is responsible for providing back up event equipment that enables all runs to be completed.
 The lure is to be made from white unscented plastic material which is to be replaced as necessary to ensure that it remains clearly visible to dogs, Judge/s and Lure Operator.
 No other object is to be affixed to the line.
 The lure is to be attached to a line made of cord with a minimum diameter of 2mm.
 A sufficient number of pulleys and tie-downs should be used to maximise the safety of the dogs on the course.
 Plastic cones may be used outside the path of the dog to indicate location of pulleys to driver and Judge

 The lure coursing machine powers the lure around the course by a motor.
 It must ideally be capable of running for a full Sanctioned Event, in all conditions, without breaking down or overheating.
 The Affiliate is responsible for providing back up event equipment that enables all runs to be completed.
 The lure is to be made from QLD: white unscented plastic material of contrast to the background and is to be replaced as necessary to ensure that it remains clearly visible to dogs, Judge/s and Lure Operator.
 QLD: A minimum of two (2) lures must be used and a maximum of three (3) lures are to be used.
-The distance between each lure must not be more than one (1) metre. colour approved by the judge The lure is to be made from white unscented plastic material which is to be replaced as necessary to ensure that it remains clearly visible to dogs, Judge/s and Lure Operator.
+The distance between each lure must not be more than one (1) metre.
+The lure colours must be approved by the judge The lure is to be made from white unscented plastic material which is to be replaced as necessary to ensure that it remains clearly visible to dogs, Judge/s and Lure Operator.
 No other object is to be affixed to the line.
 The lure is to be attached to a line made of cord with a minimum diameter of 2mm.
 A sufficient number of pulleys and tie-downs should be used to maximise the safety of the dogs on the course.
 Plastic cones may be used outside the path of the dog to indicate location of pulleys to driver and Judge.

 Rationale: White does not work as a good contrast in muddy conditions or on very dry / dead grass.
 A combination of a light bag on one loop and a dark bag on another loop will help contrast for Judges, dogs and Lure Operator.
 As the purpose of the sport is to test the dog’s ability to hunt not all animals hunted by dogs were pure white.